JoshuaOhYQ/ETC2073/docs/BasicPython.md

         <class 'bool'>
         ```

-        For boolean with respect to string, if there is any character assigned to the string variable, then it will output **True** -
+        For boolean with respect to string, if there is any character assigned to the string variable, then it will output **True**:

         ```py
         name = "Mc Donalds"